 Neighbouring Bali is Lombok, home to some of the best surf and a less crowded beach scene than Bali.
 Lombok doesn't have the same depth of culture, but is unbeatable for peace on the beach and is only a short boat ride away from the secluded Gili Islands.
 The further east you decide to travel from Bali, the more remote Indonesia becomes, and such remoteness offers innumerable special experiences - whether it's spotting Komodo dragons or diving around Misool Eco Resort on Raja Ampat Island.
-Indonesia's most populated island, Java, has an abundance of sights of interest, from the grand temple of Borobudur to the bustling cities ofJogyakarta and Jakarta.
-Indonesia has so much to offer that experiencing everything in one trip is simply impossible; the trick is to do less and plan to return the following year.
+Indonesia's most populated island, Java, has an abundance of historical sights, from the grand temple of Borobudur to the bustling cities of Jogyakarta and Jakarta, as well as areas of natural beauty including volcanoes, such as Mount Bromo, and the mountain ranges of Central Java, perfect for the keen explorer and those who love to trek.
+Visit Indonesia and you will realise it has so much to offer that experiencing everything in one trip is simply impossible; the trick is to do less and plan to return the following year for another luxury holiday.